jbosstools/jbosstools-jst/README.md

     $ mvn clean verify -Dangularjs.repo.url=${external.url}

 Where ${external.url} should be replaced with latest SNAPSHOT p2 repository URL from [AngularJS Eclipse Documentation](https://github.com/angelozerr/angularjs-eclipse/wiki/Installation-Update-Site).
-For example to test build with latest AngularJS Eclipse 1.0.0 replace ${externai.url} with
+For example to test build with latest AngularJS Eclipse 1.0.0 replace ${external.url} with
 [this one](http://oss.opensagres.fr/angularjs-eclipse/1.0.0-SNAPSHOT/).

 Configuring Tern IDE and AngularJS Eclipse p2 repositories works only for builds from master branch.
 For release